Meditation in schools: secularizing a spiritual practice?

 These media successes - and the advantages recognized by teachers themselves - have made it a pedagogical tool, used in several education systems to improve the well-being, attention and performance of pupils , as in Canada and the Netherlands.

-Meditation evokes a child's emotions, attention span, benevolence and resilience.
+Meditation evokes the child's emotions, attention span, benevolence and resilience.
 The question, then, is how to implement this originally spiritual practice, which touches on psychology and the unconscious, in public education.
-When teachers introduce it into their classrooms, is it really meditation?
+When teachers introduce it into the classroom, is it really meditation?
 Or should it be seen more as a pedagogical tool, a relaxation or sophrology session?

 The Association for Meditation in Education seems to be coordinating numerous projects, without any real assessment or evaluable results.
 An international program called MBSR (Mindfulness-Based Stress Reduction) is defined as a protocol for the use of meditation in teaching.